jagtapshashank/receipt-processor-challenge-fetch/README.md

 #### 4. **Input Safeguards**

 * **Prevent Deleting All Items**: The frontend prevents users from removing the last remaining item, since at least one is required by the backend.

 ---

+## Points Calculation Rules (Summary)

+The backend calculates points based on a variety of rules:

+All rules follow those defined in the [challenge instructions](https://github.com/fetch-rewards/receipt-processor-challenge).

+---